Jesse Winker Player Props: Brewers vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.65 team ERA that ranks 25th among all league pitching staffs.
+- The Mets' 4.58 team ERA ranks 25th among all league pitching staffs.

-- Mets pitchers combine to give up 106 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- Mets pitchers combine to rank 25th in baseball in home runs allowed (107 total, 1.4 per game).

-- Verlander gets the start for the Mets, his 10th of the season.
-He is 2-4 with a 4.50 ERA and 44 strikeouts in 52 2/3 innings pitched.

-- His last appearance was on Wednesday against the Houston Astros, when the righty went seven innings, surrendering four earned runs while giving up eight hits.
+- The right-hander's most recent time out came on Friday against the Philadelphia Phillies, when he threw 5 1/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.